thunderbird/webext-docs/how-to/contacts.rst

 Updating the vCard property
 ===========================

-Instead of parsing or manipulating the vCard string manualy, we recommend to use the same `library that Thunderbird itself is using <https://github.com/mozilla-comm/ical.js/releases>`__ for parseing.
+Instead of parsing or manipulating the vCard string manually, we recommend to use the same `library that Thunderbird itself is using <https://github.com/mozilla-comm/ical.js/releases>`__ for parsing.
 Add the ``ical.js`` file from the linked repository to your add-on and load it into your background.
 One way is to add it to the manifest as follows:

 .. code-block:: json